Ch. 24 - Medication Administration Regulations in Colorado: QMAP vs CNA-MED

 Key Differences

 The main differences between QMAPs and CNA-MEDs lie in their primary responsibilities and the extent of their medication administration training.
 QMAPs are trained to focus on medication-related tasks, while CNA-MEDs combine medication administration with the broader scope of CNA duties.
 Together, these professionals work in harmony to create a supportive and nurturing environment for the well-being of assisted living residents.
-To learn more about Colorado medication administration standards, click here.
+Download the PDF on Colorado medication administration standards from the Department of Public Health and Environment for more information.

 ECP helps Colorado assisted living residences and alternative care facilities stay compliant with specific regulatory and compliance regulations including medication administration.
 Please reach out to ECP at sales@ecp123.com or to request a demo here.